Alexanderh1988/Bit_log/README.md

 # Bitacora_Online
-QR Maintenance log for quick search on machinery background Developed in 2019 as a added value item in a maintenance service in Talcahuano, Chile.
+QR Maintenance log for quick search on machinery background.
+Developed in 2019 for adding value in a maintenance service in Talcahuano, Chile.

 <div align="center">
     <a href="http://hstech.cl/">